 Lisa Carter, Clear Insurance Director, is a specialist in insurance and risk management with over 20 years’ experience in the insurance industry, and nearly a decade running her own successful business.
-In 2019, she was named Authorised Representative of the Year – Insurance Business Awards and QLD finalist in the National Insurance Brokers Association – Broker of the Year award.
+In 2019, she was named Authorised Representative of the Year – Insurance Business Awards, QLD winner in the National Insurance Brokers Association – Broker of the Year award, and National winner of the National Insurance Brokers Association – Broker of the Year award.
 Lisa is a passionate advocate for women in insurance, marshalling resources to attract women to the industry, and remedy the sector’s significant gender imbalance in leadership roles.

 Why did you start Clear Insurance?